jcarlos-prieto/niliBOX/resources/API.md

 </td></tr>
 <tr><td><b>audioDevice_recordPause(const int devid, const bool pause)</b></td></tr>
 <tr><td>
-Pauses or resumes the process to record the output audio to a file.<br><br>
+Pause or resumes the process to record the output audio to a file.<br><br>
 Parameter: <i><b>devid</b></i>: Integer - Device id of the audio device<br>
 Parameter: <i><b>pause</b></i>: Boolean - If true, then pauses recording.
 If false, resumes recording<br>
 Return value: None
 </td></tr>
 <tr><td><b>audioDevice_recordStart(const int devid, const QString filename, const int rawsamplerate = 0)</b></td></tr>
 <tr><td>
-Starts the process to record the output audio to a file.
+Start the process to record the output audio to a file.
 Opens and initializes the output file.<br><br>
 Parameter: <i><b>devid</b></i>: Integer - Device id of the audio device<br>
 Parameter: <i><b>filename</b></i>: String - Name of the output file.
 The extension must be provided.
 The format of the file is a WAV<br>
 Parameter: <i><b>rawsamplerate</b></i>: Integer - If this value is zero, then the output file will be an mono audio file at the sample rate that the audio device was open.
 If this value is greater than zero, then the data to be written will be assumed to be a I/Q data stream written in stereo at the sample rate specified.
 This second format is used to gerenetae raw I/Q files from SDR receivers<br>